ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     the full public key.
     OPTIONAL.

-Additional key formats are defined in the [Key Formats Registry](#IANA-key-formats).
+Additional key formats are defined in the [GNAP Key Formats Registry](#IANA-key-formats).

 This non-normative example shows a single key presented in two different formats.
 This example key is intended to be used with the [HTTP Message Signatures](#httpsig-binding) proofing mechanism, as indicated by the `httpsig` value of the `proof` field.